2022 cholera outbreak in Lebanon: First cases

 On October 6, 2022, Firas al-Abiad, the head of the Health Ministry of Lebanon, announced that the country has detected its first case of cholera since 1993.
 The case, recorded on the previous day, was from the northern province of Akkar, and the infected person was a Syrian national receiving treatment.

 On October 7, another case was confirmed, and it was announced that there are several other suspected cases.
 An official in the ministry said that it was highly probable that the outbreak originated in Syria, although there were no confirmed links yet.

 First death

 By October 12, the number of confirmed cased had risen to 26, as declared by the ministry.
 On the same day, the first death from the disease was announced.

 Other developments

 By October 21, there was a total of 227 cases and 7 deaths.
-By October 27, according to the Ministry of Public Health, there was a total of 803 suspected and confirmed cases, with at least 11 deaths reported.
+By October 27, according to the Ministry of Public Health, there were a total of 803 suspected and confirmed cases, with at least 11 deaths reported.
 By December 9, there stands a total of 5,105 cholera suspected and confirmed cases have been reported along with a total of 23 associated deaths.
-Children are said make up approximately 50% of all cases and children aged between 0-4 years make up around a third of all cases in Lebanon.
+Children are said to make up approximately 50% of all cases, and children aged between zero and four years make up around a third of all cases in Lebanon.